Independent Pricing Intelligence · Salesforce · Discount Benchmarks

 Frequently Asked Questions

-What is the average Salesforce discount for enterprise customers?+
+What is the average Salesforce discount for enterprise customers?

 30-40% off list price for core CRM products (Sales Cloud, Service Cloud) at the enterprise level.
 Organisations spending $500,000+ annually with structured negotiation routinely achieve 35-45%.
 Smaller deals in the $50,000-$250,000 range typically see 15-25%.
 Add-on products like Tableau and Slack can see discounts of 55-80%.

-How much can I negotiate off Salesforce Premier Support?+
+How much can I negotiate off Salesforce Premier Support?

-What effective per-user price should I target for Sales Cloud Enterprise?+
+What effective per-user price should I target for Sales Cloud Enterprise?

 $95-$130 per user per month for mid-size and large enterprises.
 The list price is $175.
 Mid-market organisations (100-500 users) should target $120-$140.
 Large enterprises (500+ users) with multi-year commitments should target $95-$120.
 Best-in-class negotiators achieve $85-$95.
 If you are paying above $140, you are above the market median.

-Should I negotiate a SELA or buy individual cloud licences?+
+Should I negotiate a SELA or buy individual cloud licences?

-SELAs typically save 25–40% over individual cloud purchases for organisations spending $500,000+ annually.
+SELAs typically save 25-40% over individual cloud purchases for organisations spending $500,000+ annually.
 The trade-off is commitment: SELAs include minimum annual spend obligations and limited reduction rights.
 A well-negotiated SELA with product swap flexibility and reduction provisions is almost always the better commercial structure for large enterprises.
-See our SELA guide for the full analysis.

-When is the best time to negotiate with Salesforce?+
+When is the best time to negotiate with Salesforce?

-How do I prevent Salesforce from increasing prices at renewal?+
+How do I prevent Salesforce from increasing prices at renewal?

-Negotiate a price cap clause of 0–3% on renewals, applied to your net negotiated rate.
-Salesforce contracts typically include 7–10% annual uplift clauses.
-Without a cap, your costs compound by 21–33% over a three-year term without adding any users.
-The cap should be applied to your discounted rate, not the list price, and should be documented explicitly in the order form.
+Negotiate a price cap clause of 0-3% on renewals, applied to your net negotiated rate.
+Salesforce contracts typically include 7-10% annual uplift clauses.
+Without a cap, your costs compound by 21-33% over a three-year term without adding any users.
+The cap should be applied to your discounted rate, not the list price, and documented explicitly in the order form.

-What discount can I get on Salesforce Agentforce?+
+What discount can I get on Salesforce Agentforce?

-15–40% on the Agentforce Add-On ($125/user/month), with early adopter deals seeing deeper discounts.
+15-40% on the Agentforce Add-On ($125/user/month), with early adopter deals seeing deeper discounts.
 Agentforce is a strategic growth product for Salesforce, and they are incentivised to land lighthouse customers.
-Flex Credit pricing ($500 per 100,000 credits) is less negotiable on a per-credit basis, but total credit volume commitments can unlock 20–35% discounts.
-See our AI and Data Cloud negotiation playbook.
+Flex Credit pricing ($500 per 100,000 credits) is less negotiable on a per-credit basis, but total credit volume commitments can unlock 20-35% discounts.

-How does my Salesforce pricing compare to what others pay?+
+How does my Salesforce pricing compare to what others pay?

 Use the benchmark tables in this guide to compare your per-user effective rates against market ranges by deal size and product.
 If your Sales Cloud Enterprise rate exceeds $140/user/month for deals above $250,000 annually, you are above the market median.
 For a personalised assessment, our contract flexibility assessment benchmarks your specific contract against current market rates.